erigones/esdc-docs/user-guide/howto/enable-overlays.rst

         - if it is a local node: fill in the local admin IP address of `cfgdb01.local`,
         - if it is a remote node: fill in the public IP address of `mgmt01.local` or the IP of installed `access zone`.
+    - A remote compute node MUST have a diferrent :ref:`datacenter name<cn_install_datacenter>` (You can set it after entering the configuration database IP.
+Please set it according to it's real physical location - see :ref:`here<overlays_adminoverlay_requirements>` for more info).

 After the new compute node is discovered by the *Danube Cloud* system, log into to first compute node and issue the following command to update all overlays on all compute nodes, including the new one: